nzakas/understandinges6/manuscript/09-Classes.md

 ### Inheriting from Built-ins

 For almost as long as there have been JavaScript arrays, developers have wanted to inherit from arrays to create their own special array types.
 However, in ECMAScript 5 and earlier, this wasn't possible.
-Here's an example:
+Attempting to use classical inheritance didn't result in functioning code.
+For example:

 ```js
 // built-in array behavior